 classmethod generate_mesh_from_vertices(coord, enod)[source]

-• coord (numpy array) – Nodal coordinates, shape=(nenodes, 3).
-Each row in coord defines the coordinates of a mesh node.
+• coord (numpy.ndarray) – Nodal coordinates, shape (n_nodes, 3).
+Each row defines the coordinates of a mesh node.

 classmethod generate_mesh_from_levelset(level_set, bounding_radius, max_cell_circumradius)[source]

-Generate a mesh from a level set using the pygalmesh package:
+Generate a mesh from a level set using marching cubes + meshpy.

-• level_set (callable) – Level set, level_set(x) should give a negative output on the exterior of the mesh and positive on the interior.
+• level_set (callable) – Level set function. level_set(x) should give a negative output on the exterior of the mesh and positive on the interior.

 • bounding_radius (float) – Bounding radius of mesh.

-• max_cell_circumradius (float) – Bound for element radii.
+• max_cell_circumradius (float) – Upper bound for element radii.

 translate(translation_vector)[source]